 You can do this by using a well developed theme (like Genesis themes), by getting rid of plugins that slow down your site, or by optimizing your images.
 You should use images that are the same width as your post area.
 I always upload images that are 800px wide.
 Bigger images will only slow down your site.
 You can also compress them by using the ‘Save for web’ option in Photoshop or use something like TinyPNG to optimize them.

 By implementing some of these strategies, you will create a better experience for your readers, it will keep people longer on your site, and thus lower your bounce rate.
-And hopefully they will come back to your site.
+And hopefully, they will come back to your site.

-What do you do to make your site user friendly?
+How do you make your site user-friendly?